OpenTOSCA/container/docs/DeveloperGuide.md

 15. In the appearing window type in the class name of the interface project, e.g. "**ICoreFileService**" and click on "**OK**" to publish the service interface.
 Save the manifest.

-Fig. 6 shows the correct project structur of the Core File Service used as example in this chapter.
+Fig. 6 shows the correct project structure of the Core File Service used as example in this chapter.

 <center>
 ![alt text](https://github.com/OpenTOSCA/container/blob/devguide/docs/graphics/Figure06-ServiceInterfaceAndImplementationProjectStructure.png "Fig. 6: Service interface and implementation project structure. ")